 I have a few of those exact same game boards still to this day.
-It is so fun to share these classic board games with my own girls who are now ages 9 and 11.
+It is so fun to share these classic board games with my own girls.

 Which games do you remember playing as a kid?
 We had all the popular board games and played each of them for hours and hours and hours.

-These are our favorite games that we played most when we were kids…
+These are our favorite classic family board games that we played most when we were kids…